An Experienced Santa Ana Family Law Attorney

 Divorce Process in California

 When you find yourself in California family court for the first time, it is easy to feel overwhelmed—family law matters are complicated and the stakes are high.
 Seeking legal help from experienced family law lawyers brings a great deal of clarity to your legal matter.
-We have represented clients in California family court since 1997, so we understand your uncertainty.
+Our Santa Ana divorce lawyers have represented clients in California family court since 1997, so we understand your uncertainty.
 For your convenience, we have provided a list of some of our most frequently asked questions below.

 - How long will my divorce take?
 At a minimum, your divorce will take six months.
 California law provides for a mandatory six month waiting period that begins when your spouse is served with notice of your petition for divorce.
 Contested divorces typically last longer than six months.